A Flexible and Interoperable Way to Manage Your Identity and Data

 Managing your own identity and data

 Now let's discuss the last but probably most exciting part of the Identity Actor: Data.
 The Identity Actor provides the ability to communicate in a standardized and interoperable manner, on different platforms and across different programming languages.
 It might become useful for users to start running an Identity Actor in the cloud or on an always-online physical device they control, to always have a reachable Identity Actor.
 Now, you could give access to your data via your Identity Actor.
 This Identity Actor could then store Verifiable Credentials and other personal data that is now shareable at the click of a button.
-At this point, people can now run a personalized data vault and server to represent you in the digital world.
+At this point, people can now run a personalized data vault and server to represent them in the digital world.
 Why would companies need to store your data if they could receive your permission to contact your personal Identity Actor remotely to retrieve the data at any time of the day?
-By using that logic, they would be largely freed from any overhead of storing personally identifiable data locally, so not having to maintain GDPR-relevant data locally.
+By using that logic, they would be largely freed from any overhead of storing personally identifiable data locally, and so won't have to maintain GDPR-relevant data locally.

 When all this is put together, we are creating a path to taking back control over your data in a way that is beyond GDPR-compliant.
 You’ll be able to store all your data coming from different sources, creating the richest and most trustworthy data collection about you that is available.
 Your data collection will be more complete and therefore attractive as a data source over Facebook and Google’s data harvesting.
-This will likely shift data demand from third party data collectors to you directly as the best source.
+This will likely shift data demand from third-party data collectors to you directly as the best source.
 This in turn provides people with the ability to make sure they are properly rewarded for sharing their data, in the form of value, services or other meaningful rewards.

 To top it all off, all applications built with the Identity Actor speak the same language and will be able to send these requests to your Actor with minimum development requirements.
 This will make the personal identity actor easy to contact and adopt by application developers.